KeyboardNerd/clairlab/onboarding.md

 ### How does vulnerability sources report the vulnerabilities?
 Different sources have different styles of reports, our goal for Clair is to understand all of them internally.

+Typically, vulnerability sources for package manager report vulnerabilities on **source packages**, and some are on **binary packages**. ( TODO clarify source package and binary package )

 One example is Debian, you can view the source code [here](https://github.com/coreos/clair/blob/master/ext/vulnsrc/debian/debian.go).
 Debian tracker lists source package names, and their associated CVEs, including fixed versions for different Debian distros.